Expansion capital

 To learn what steps you need to take to ready your business for expansion capital, use this checklist.

 The expansion capital world is very broad, and there is a huge variety of circumstances.
-I’d urge businesses to talk to investors early in the process, even if they’re not ready for investment yet.
-Alistair Brew Investor, BGF
+I’d urge businesses to talk to investors early in the process, even if they’re not ready for investment yet. - Alistair Brew Investor, BGF

-Reference to any organisation, business and event on this page does not constitute an endorsement or recommendation from the British Business Bank or the UK Government.
-Whilst we make reasonable efforts to keep the information on this page up to date, we do not guarantee or warrant (implied or otherwise) that it is current, accurate or complete.
-The information is intended for general information purposes only and does not take into account your personal situation, nor does it constitute legal, financial, tax or other professional advice.
-You should always consider whether the information is applicable to your particular circumstances and, where appropriate, seek professional or specialist advice or support.
+Disclaimer: We make reasonable efforts to keep the content of this article up to date, but we do not guarantee or warrant (implied or otherwise) that it is current, accurate or complete.
+This article is intended for general information purposes only and does not constitute advice of any kind, including legal, financial, tax or other professional advice.
+You should always seek professional or specialist advice or support before doing anything on the basis of the content of this article.

 Making business finance work for you: Expanded edition